 - In Metroid Fusion, it's stated that when Samus puts on her semi-organic Power Suit, it bonds to her nervous system, which is why no one can remove her suit but her; this leads to problems when she needs emergency medical attention, like when the X Parasite infect her through the suit.
 It's also why when she is infused with Metroid DNA to save her life, her suit grows a layer of Metroid flesh; it couldn't be removed entirely and she had to be treated with it on.
 Fan speculation states her relationship with it may be more symbiotic: it's the reason why she feels pain when her suit is hit, why she regains health if she picks up energy, and why she can go hours or days on end non-stop without rest or eating (she siphons energy from her suit).

-- Has the ability "Synchronize", which works in that if the Pokémon with that ability gets poisoned, paralyzed, or burned, then their opponent gets poisoned/paralyzed/burned, too.
+- Pokémon has the ability "Synchronize", which works in that if the Pokémon with that ability gets poisoned, paralyzed, or burned, then their opponent gets poisoned/paralyzed/burned, too.

 - In Shin Megami Tensei I, the Hero is linked to the Heroine.
 After the End, he remains linked to her reincarnation, and whenever there is a full moon he takes damage from the fact that a demon is currently devouring her from the inside out.